 If you have time and don’t mind extra pans to wash up (or have one of those slow cookers that you can sear the meat in), definitely brown the meat first.
 However you will need to add the garlic and rosemary to the slow cooker separately, and the flesh won’t infuse with those flavours as much.
 However, you will definitely gain more flavour from the Maillard reaction, when you brown the meat!

 Storage And Reheating

-If you have some slow-cooked lamb left over, you can place it in an airtight container and store it in the fridge for 3-4 days.
+If you have some slow-cooked lamb left over, you can cool it down to room temperature and then place it in an airtight container to store it in the fridge for 3-4 days.

-Alternatively, freeze the meat for up to 3 months.
+Alternatively, freeze the meat for up to 3 months in freezer bags or airtight containers.
 Thaw it before reheating.

 To reheat, wrap the pulled or sliced lamb in a sheet of tin foil, making sure the parcel is airtight.
 This will prevent the moisture from escaping and the meat from drying out.
 Reheat the lamb in the oven at 180C for 10-15 minutes.

 How To Serve & What To Do With Leftovers?

 Slow cooked lamb shoulder is a wonderful and versatile recipe that produces extremely tender meat.
 You can serve it as:

 - a centrepiece on your Sunday Roast Dinner table or to celebrate special occasions (hint: Easter)